 Here are some resources to make copies of documents for the application packets.
 These resources charge a small fee and most are open seven days a week: UPS Stores, FedEx stores, Kinkos, Office Max/Depot, Library card holders – Union County Libraries.

-See Required Health Forms Below
+Required Health Forms

+Prepare Now!
 Health forms listed below must be given to your child’s school:

-• child’s current shot records (due upon enrollment)
+- Child’s current shot records (due upon enrollment)

-• to print Health and Dental Assessment Form click on link below (State law requires this form to be completed)
+- To print Health and Dental Assessment Form click on link below (State law requires this form to be completed)

-• doctor completed health assessment (law requires within 30 days of enrollment)
+- Doctor completed health assessment (law requires within 30 days of enrollment)

-• dentist or doctor completed dental screening (law requires within 30 days of enrollment)
+- Dentist or doctor completed dental screening (law requires within 30 days of enrollment)

 For help finding a Medical Home or for information on free or low-cost children’s health insurance, call the N.C.
 Family Health Resource Line at: 1-800-367-2229.